 Larger than life.
-I got to know my brother-in-law Sam in 1968; two years later he was gone.
-But in those two years he didn't just become my best friend; he kicked my ass into coming of age and left an indelible mark on me that I feel to this day.
+I got to know my brother-in-law Sam in 1968.
+Two years later he was gone.
+In those two years he didn't just become my best friend.
+He kicked my sweet ass into adulthood and left an indelible mark on me that I feel to this day.

-You bet your sweet ass I am.
-Sam had a very cool mark on him: a dapper turtle with high hat & cane tattooed on his calf; he was a member of the Turtle Club.
-Google it if you want more, but Sam initiated me when I finally asked about his tattoo, teaching me a bunch of the initiatory Q&A; 2 stand out:
+Turtle.
+Sam had a very cool mark on him: a dapper turtle with high hat and cane tattooed on his calf.
+He was a member of the Turtle Club.
+Sam initiated me when I asked about his tattoo, teaching me the correct response to Are you a Turtle?
+He also taught me a bunch of the initiatory Q and A. Two stand out:

 What common English word begins with f and ends with u-c-k? (firetruck)

 What goes in long, hard and dry, and comes out soft, wet and short? (chewing gum)